nus-cs2103-AY2425S1/ip/docs/README.md

 ### List tasks

-Lists out all tasks curently in list
+Lists out all tasks currently in list

 `list`